cruxx/OW2/README.md

 `time make V=s > build.log 2>errors.log`  *it will create also build log and errors log in corresponding files*

-6)  Create file ` ~openwrt/files/etc/config/fstab` and ...(will be updated soon)... in order to have overlay filesystem (pivot overlay) on USB flash drive
+6)  (optional) Create file ` ~openwrt/files/etc/config/fstab` and ...(will be updated soon)... in order to have overlay filesystem (pivot overlay) on USB flash drive

 7)  `time make V=s > build.log 2>errors.log`  *it will create also build log and errors log in corresponding files* If build process aborts with error (of course not related with unavailable downloads) - sometimes it helps full rebuild: `make dirclean` and then `make` again

-8)  After the build process completed successfully - you can install OpenWrt "\*-squashfs-factory.bin" firmware from `~openwrt/bin/ar71xx/` using manufacturer's WebGUI like a regular firmware update.
+8)  After the build process completed successfully - you can install OpenWrt "\*-squashfs-factory.bin" firmware from `~/youpathtoprojects/OW2/openwrt/bin/ar71xx/` using manufacturer's WebGUI like a regular firmware update.
 Wait for the progress bar to finish twice (the device will reset itself in the process).
 If your device is already on OpenWrt - just copy the firmware .bin file to `/tmp` and perform `mtd -r write /tmp/your_firmware_file.bin firmware`

 9)  Connect ethernet directly to you device and perform `telnet 192.168.1.1`.
+After that use `passwd` command to set a password to be able to connect through `ssh` and to copy files by using `scp`

+10) Copy all files from `files/` directory to corresponding places on your device.
+Check all shell scripts have execution permission, perform `chmod +x scriptname` if not.
+If your device is MR3040 v1 (without slider) - need to correct script in `/etc/init.d/` with only one option and also no need to copy to `/etc/hotplug.d/button`

+11) Copy all packages from `~/youpathtoprojects/OW2/openwrt/bin/ar71xx/packages` to ext4-formatted USB flash, insert it to your device, mount it and install all package you need by `opkg update; opkg install thepackageswhatyouneed` (remember to check free space on device's flash or use overlay filesystem on USB flash as in step #6).
+The file `/etc/opkg.conf` should be corrected properly to point to your USB flash.

+12) to be continued...